PetroShevchenko/tslogger/README.md

 * A new logger should be created for each thread, from which an user wants to output logs
 * All log files are stored into the root directory
 * The root directory is created while the log handler object is constructing
-* There is a max logging level to print out only messages, which log level is less than the max logging level
+* There is a max logging level to print out only messages, which log level is less than or equal the max logging level
 * The root directory and the max logging level can be changed on the fly
 * The log file name can be the same or different for any threads
 * The log file name is set each time when the message is logged
+* Logging can also be done to a stream (clog, cout, cerr etc) at the same time as logging to a file in any combination of these options
+* The output stream is set on the log handler side

 ## Logger diagram